stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 Refresh tokens are used to obtain a new access token.
 This is useful when you want to allow your users to have a longer lived session - such as in a mobile application - but you still want to maintain control over how the session is managed.
-Your application can automatically use the `refresh_token` to obtain a new `access_token` when the `access_token` expires.
+Your application could automatically use the `refresh_token` to obtain a new `access_token` when the `access_token` expires.
 With this approach, you could revoke the user's `access_token` and they would be kicked out of the system sooner because the `access_token` is short lived.